Angaaraka

-Angaaraka is a 2014 Indian action drama film directed by Srinivas Kaushik and produced by Jayasudha Raghavendra.
+Angaaraka is a 2014 Indian Kannada-language action drama film directed by Srinivas Kaushik and produced by Jayasudha Raghavendra.
 The film stars Prajwal Devaraj, Pranitha Subhash and Hardhika Shetty in the lead roles.
 The film released on 10 January 2014 to the mixed and negative reviews.

 Plot

 A village politician's (Avinash) son Vijay (Prajwal) comes back to his village after his graduation.
 He intends to settle down in his village and meets Priya (Pranitha), a girl from an ordinary villager.
 But his father wants him to marry Kavya (Hardhika), who is from an affluent family, which in turn would benefit his political ambitions.
 Vijay makes his stand firm and proceeds to marry off Priya.
 Meanwhile, his father hatches a plot by playing an astrological gimmick and makes Vijay believe that the things would go awry after the marriage.
 How the couple reunite and goes against the wishes of elders forms the rest of the plot.